MicrosoftDocs/dynamics365smb-docs/business-central/product-news.md

 [!INCLUDE[release notes](includes/release-notes.md)]

-You can always refer to the release plan for an overview of new and upcoming functionality.
-Here in the documentation, you can then find articles that can help you learn about new and existing features in the default version of [!INCLUDE[prod_long](includes/prod_long.md)].
+The release plans provide an overview of new and upcoming functionality.
+Here in the documentation, we provide articles that can help you learn about new and existing features in the default version of [!INCLUDE[prod_long](includes/prod_long.md)].

 The following list provides information about the latest versions of [!INCLUDE [prod_short](includes/prod_short.md)].

 * [2022 release wave 2](/dynamics365-release-plan/2022wave2/smb/dynamics365-business-central/planned-features)
 * [2022 release wave 1](/dynamics365-release-plan/2022wave1/smb/dynamics365-business-central/planned-features)

-You can also explore the [Dynamics 365 Business Central Capabilities](https://dynamics.microsoft.com/business-central/capabilities/) site, and the [Dynamics 365 Business Central Roadmap](https://dynamics.microsoft.com/roadmap/business-central/) site.
+You might want to explore the [Dynamics 365 Business Central Capabilities](https://dynamics.microsoft.com/business-central/capabilities/) site, and the [Dynamics 365 Business Central Roadmap](https://dynamics.microsoft.com/roadmap/business-central/) site.

 ## Get notified about changes through an RSS feed